 DO KEGEL EXERCISE

-Kegels are an excellent way to strengthen your pelvic floor muscles.
+Kegels are an excellent way to strengthen your pelvic floor muscles after undergoing vaginal birth.
 It is a simple exercise that involves contracting and relaxing your pelvic floor muscles.
 You may find it difficult to feel your pelvic floor muscles after childbirth due to swelling.

 PROTECT AND ASSIST YOUR ABS